Quantum Holonomy Fields: Introduction

-In 1954 Yang and Mills exposed the theory at roots of modern particle physics, known as the Yang--Mills theory.
-This theory is the culminating point of a process started decades beforehand: physicists do not longer consider symmetries as a mean to reduce computations, but rather as being responsible for many of the physical interactions.
+Let us first start with some general remarks about Yang-Mills theory and introduce fundamentals about \emph{Random Holonomy Fields} \cite{levy2008two}.
+In 1954 Yang and Mills initiated in \cite{yang1954conservation} a theory at the roots of modern particle physics, \emph{known nowadays as the Yang-Mills theory}.
+This theory is the culminating point of a process started decades beforehand: physicists do not longer consider symmetries as a means to reduce computations, but rather as being responsible for many of the physical interactions.
+Contributions to the development of the Yang-Mills theory come from both the community of physicists and mathematicians, see \cite{gopakumar1995mastering,gross1988maxwell, driver1991two,singer1995master,sengupta1997gauge}.

-An output of the Yang--Mills theory is a Lagrangian, that is a dynamic, a particle, the input being, essentially, a group of symmetries and a space on which particles evolve.

-The $\mathbb{U}(N)$--Yang--Mills theory as now a long story and has been studied both by physicians and mathematicians.
-Quantizing Yang--Mills theory on a four dimensional Lorentzian space is still an open question.
-In two dimensions, quantizing Yang--Mills theory, given a (compact) surface and a compact Lie group of symmetries, has been rigorously addressed by T. L\'evy in \cite{levy}.

-Quantizing implies association of a complex amplitude to a point of the configuration space of the theory, which is the space of all connections on a principal bundle over a compact surface for the Yang--Mills theory.
-That data of all these amplitues defines a measure $\mu_{YM}$.
-Computation of mean of the relevant physical quantities involve integrating the latter over the whole space of configurations against the measure $\mu_{YM}$.
-Defining the measure $\mu_{YM}$ is challenging.
-In particular, showing existence of a translation invariant measure (for the action of the whole gauge group) on the infinite dimensional space of connections on a principal bundle is difficult.

-Instead, the point of view adopted in \cite{levy}, \cite{levy2008two}, \cite{cebron2017generalized} is to associate amplitudes to the prominent observables of the theory.
-A connection is most accurately described through its \emph{holonomy} or \emph{parallel transport} along any closed loop drawn on the plane.
-Under the (so far) non-existing Yang--Mills measure $\mu_{YM}$ on the space of all connections on a principal fiber bundle, the stochastic process associating to each loop of a one parameter growing family of simple loops and enclosing a domain of area $t$ the holonomy of a random connection is a brownian motion on the structure Lie group at time $t$.

-In this article, we focus on the case for which the underlying surface of the theory is the plane $\mathbb{R}^{2}$. \emph{The master field on the plane} \cite{levy} is the planar sector, or the limit (in non-commutative distribution) as the dimension $N$ tends to infinity, of the $\mathbb{U}(N)$--Yang--Mills field.
-The master field on the plane is most accurately understood with the help of \emph{free probability theory} \cite{nica2006lectures} and is related to a free counterpart of brownian motion.

-Generalizations of this field have been studied.
-For example, the authors in \cite{cebron2017generalized} considered the high-dimensional limit of classical (matricial) holonomy fields associated with infinite divisible semi-groups of measures on groups of unitary matrices.
-The show that these limiting fields can also be constructed in the framework of non-commutative free probability theory.

-The present work encompasses all these generalized master fields into a larger class of fields having symmetries that show a Zhang algebra structure.
-As such, free generalized masters defined in \cite{cebron2017generalized} are considered to be one dimensional field.
-Our main concern is to give higher dimensional counterparts of the master field on the plane.